dan-tanasescu/wheater-report/README.md

 # wheater-report
-Plain JavaScript and AJAX app for wheater in Romania.
+Plain JavaScript and AJAX app for wheater report from Romania.